CloudManX/MyWorks/README.md

 # MyWorks
-This project uses pyQt and build a file uploader to a webdata base major python files are in main folder.
+This project uses pyQt and build a file uploader to a web database.
+Major python files are in main folder.
 Unfortunately the comments are in Chinese